iproger/OpenCartExtensions/template-loader/README.md

-# Example extension
+# Template-loader extension

-This is extension for fix template lib.
+An extension for a fix template lib.

 Dependings:
 not required;